egis/handbook/Cultural-Manifesto.md

 ## How we operate things

-* KISS, Avoid shared state and SAN's
+* KISS, Avoid shared state and SANs
   * e.g. ESXi with local disk
 * Backup to Amazon S3 and allow rapid automated restore to EC2 for testing
   * **NB: Test at least once per quarter**